 ^{} Medical necessity appeal inquiries for federal plans should be directed towards Florida Blue.
 Please see the separate appendix section on Florida Blue Federal Employee Program policies.
 Medical necessity appeal inquiries for Medicare Advantage Plans should be directed towards Florida Blue at 877-842-9118.

 Notifications/Certification

-- Notification/Certification is required for all Inpatient, Residential, Partial Hospitalization and Intensive Outpatient Services.
+Notification/Certification is required for all Inpatient, Residential, Partial Hospitalization and Intensive Outpatient Services.
 Some self-funded Plans may not have this requirement.
-Important Note: Medicare Advantage has no benefit for Residential Services. - Effective February 1, 2019, Florida contracted providers will complete utilization management reviews telephonically rather than WebPass for the following cases: - Eating Disorder cases for all ages and levels of care - Children and Adolescents under the age of 18 for all diagnoses and levels of care - Residential cases for members with a primary substance use disorder diagnosis - Medicare members for all levels of care.
+Important Note: Medicare Advantage has no benefit for Residential Services.